How do butterflies eat?

 An assassin bug feasts on a fly.

-Examples of chewing insects include dragonflies, grasshoppers, and beetles.
-These insects use one pair of jaws to bite off bits of food and grind them down.
-Another pair of jaws helps to push the food down the throat.
-Some larvae also have chewing mouthparts, as in the caterpillar stages of moths and butterflies ( Figure below ).
+- Examples of chewing insects include dragonflies, grasshoppers, and beetles.
+Some larvae have chewing mouthparts, as in the caterpillar stages of moths and butterflies (Figure below).

 Caterpillar feeding on a host plant.